MuFaqihi/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

   - `s`: The string to search.
   - `accept`: The string containing the acceptable characters.
 - It returns the number of bytes in the initial segment of `s` that are composed solely of characters from `accept`.

+# 4. strpbrk

+## Project Overview:

+This project implements the `_strpbrk` function, which searches a string for the first occurrence of any byte from a set of accepted bytes.

+## Functionality:

+- The function takes two strings:
+  - `s`: The string to search through.
+  - `accept`: The set of accepted bytes to search for.
+- It returns a pointer to the first byte in `s` that matches any byte in `accept`.
+If no match is found, it returns `NULL`.